ihgs/chart_with_vega_docs/README.md

-`Chart with vega` allows you to create and edit graph images on your Miro board using Vega-Lite grammar.
+`Chart with Vega` allows you to create and edit graph images on your Miro board using Vega-Lite grammar.
-Several simple graph Vega templates are provided.
+Several simple Vega graph templates are provided.
 It is also possible to customize the Vega-Lite spec to create more complex graphs.

 ## Key Features:

-- add charts on your board
+- Add charts on your board
-- edit charts on your board
+- Edit charts on your board

 ## How to use the App: